GilsonLabUCSD/APR/APR_User_Manual.md

 ### neutralizing_cation \<string> ###
 The type of cations used for neutralization.
 Any ion name that can be recognized by tleap should work here.
-The number of the neutralizing cations will be determined automatically, therefore there is no need to specify it here.
+The number of the neutralizing cations will be determined automatically, therefore, there is no need to specify it here.
 For instance, if the system has a net negative charge of 10, a totally of 10 neutralizing cations (assuming monovalent) will be added during the solvation process, and neutralizing anions will not be added (see below).
 For positively charged systems, neutralizing cations will not be added, so it is okay to leave the default value (Na+) there, or just leave it blank.